 What is Allowed Depreciation?

 Allowed depreciation refers to the depreciation that a business is allowed to deduct from its tax liabilities.
 The annual depreciation of assets needs to be considered while calculating an individual’s or company’s taxable income.
-It is because depreciation decreases the ordinary income of the assessee (which may be a company or individual) as a cost is incurred.
+It is because depreciation decreases the ordinary income of the taxpayer (which may be a company or individual) as a cost is incurred.

 A schedule entails the exact percentage of deduction allowed per asset per annum and the number of years for which deduction is permitted.
-It, in turn, lowers one’s total taxable income, and consequentially leads to lower tax liability.
+It, in turn, lowers one’s total taxable income, and consequently leads to lower tax liability.

 What is Depreciation?

 Depreciation is a business accounting method used to write off the cost associated with the use of an asset, as the value of any tangible or physical asset falls as it undergoes wear and tear throughout its life.
 Depreciation effectively lowers the adjusted cost basis of an asset, which is the remaining net cost of an asset after making all the adjustments for tax-related items.

 There are two methods for evaluating depreciation: (1) the straight line method, and (2) the diminishing balance method.
 The former is fairly simple; the original cost of the asset is reduced by a fixed amount for every year the asset is deemed useful.

 On the contrary, in the diminishing balance method, a fixed percentage depreciation rate is applied to the remaining net cost of the asset each period.
 Therefore, the depreciation is higher in the initial years and falls in subsequent years, theoretically matching the expected use of the asset.

 In cases where a company sells or disposes of depreciable assets, and the sales price is larger than the adjusted cost base, then depreciation recapture occurs.
 The gain on sale is recorded as ordinary income as it represents the amount of depreciation expense previously taken on the asset, and taxed at the ordinary income tax rate.